 A New Medical Facility and Operating Theater in Vanuatu

-The small island of Pentecost in Vanuatu is in the process of building a medical facility and operating theater to service their residents and those of surrounding islands.
-Currently the only option for many of these residents is to be flown to Port Vila to have an operation, a cost almost none can afford.
+The small island of Pentecost in Vanuatu is in the process of building a medical facility and operating theater to service its residents and those of surrounding islands.
+Currently, the only option for many of these residents is to be flown to Port Vila to have an operation, a cost almost none can afford.
 We make regular donations to help fund this project and are always excited when we get the chance to visit the ongoing construction.

 Rebuilding after Cyclones